 SD DEFENSERecent and archived news stories on: Arms, Contractors, Government, Military, Research, Development, Systems, Veterans...

-The Defense Department announced recently that it has awarded Poway-based General Atomics Aeronautical Systems Inc. a $125.5 million contract for 10 upgraded versions of the Reaper unmanned aircraft.
+The U.S. Army awarded Poway-based General Atomics Aeronautical Systems Inc. a $110.5 million contract for continuing logistics services related to the Army’s version of the Predator unmanned aircraft.

 The Pentagon said it awarded Virginia-based Science Applications International Corp. a $10 million Navy contract covering a year’s worth of care and training for Navy marine mammals.
 Most of the work will be in San Diego.

 The newest franchised location of the Denny’s restaurant chain is scheduled to open Dec.
 19 at Marine Corps Air Station Miramar in San Diego.